trendoman/Cms-Fu/Routines/README.md

 ```
 I have already pasted the callback function **set-snippet-path** from the README example.
 It will help me hide the path of the embedded snippet and not pass it via URL.

-At this moment, preparations are complete and we can begin crafting the actual task.
+At this moment, preparations are complete, and we can begin crafting the actual task.

 ### Task testing